Announcements

 Information about how an attorney can obtain a Certificate of Good Standing is available at: Certificate of Admission and Good Standing (Attorneys).

 The specific qualifications necessary to serve as a Land Court fee generating appointee vary for each appointment type.
-However, all appointees must be attorneys in good standing with the Massachusetts bar who have never been convicted of any felony and have had no discipline imposed (unless an exception has been granted by the court).
-Limited exceptions may be granted by the court for attorneys who have had bar discipline imposed greater than ten (10) years in the past (for appointments as a Partition Commissioner), or greater than three (3) years in the past (for all other appointment types).
+However, all appointees must (1) be attorneys in good standing with the Massachusetts bar, (2) who have never been convicted of any felony, and (3) have had no discipline imposed in the last ten (10) years (for appointments as a Partition Commissioner) or in the last three (3) years (for all other appointment types).
+Limited exceptions may be granted by the court for attorneys who have had more recent bar discipline imposed, as outlined in the “Conditional or Probationary Status” section below.
 Attorneys seeking such an exception must include a written disclosure and explanation for the past discipline along with their application materials.

 Generally, any appointee in a Land Court case should be familiar with real estate law in Massachusetts and with Land Court practice and procedures, rules, and standing orders.
 All applicants will be evaluated on their skills and expertise, including their past performance as an appointee, where relevant.
 Specific requirements and qualifications by appointment type are detailed in the sections below.

 Applications submitted to the Land Court will be reviewed on a rolling basis.
 Each application shall be reviewed, and a determination made as to whether the person qualifies for inclusion on the Land Court’s FGA list(s).
+The court may, in its discretion, approve applicants who do not meet all standard qualifications for a conditional or probationary status, subject to limitations as described in the “Conditional or Probationary Status” section.
 Each applicant shall be notified of the results of the court’s review and, if approved for appointments, to which appointment types the applicant may be appointed.

 Fee Generating Appointment Types in the Land Court